lintweaker/xmos-native-dsd/README.md

    `yum install pesign`

 - Install it (as normal user).

   `rpm -ivh <kernel-source-rpm>`

 - Copy the needed patches from this repo to the SOURCES directory

   `cp SRPMS/patches/* ~/rpmbuild/SOURCES`

-- Replace the SPEC file:
+- Replace the SPEC file (2):

   `cp SPECS/kernel.spec ~/rpmbuild/SPECS`

+(2) If you use another kernel then 3.16.6-202 its SPEC file needs to be adjusted to include the needed patches

 - Build the kernel, e.g.:

+  `cd ~/rpmbuild/SPECS`
   ``rpmbuild -bb --without debug --without perf --without debuginfo --target=`uname -m`  kernel.spec``

 Build ALSA lib: